rgroli/other.nvim/README.md

 For each command you can pass an optional `context` which is described under mappings.
 For example `:Other test` could be used to open the testcase for the current buffer.

+The last list of possible matches is stored in the global variable `vim.g.other_lastmatches`.
+The last file opened with the plugin is stored in the global variable `vim.g.other_lastopened`.
+This might be useful for integration with other plugins.

 ## Installation / Setup ##
 ```